-Emilia is supported by PRS for music foundation and was recently awarded the ‘Women make music’ funding scheme for her most recent project ‘ELDA Trio’.
+Emilia is supported by PRS for music foundation and was awarded the ‘Women make music’ funding scheme for her latest project ‘ELDA Trio’.
+She was selected for the ‘Made in The Uk’ Scheme in 2019, which took her and her ELDA Trio to Rochester Jazz Festival in New York where she performed two sold out shows at Christ Church.
 Elda trio features Brazilian percussion player Adriano Adewale and Slovenian Accordion player Janez Dovc.
 Their debut album ‘ELDA’ celebrates the beauty and importance of exploring and merging cultures.

 Both of her solo albums ‘And so it goes’ (Babel Label-2012’) and ‘Ana’ (Babel Label-2014) got listed in the ‘top ten best albums’ by JazzWise.